ahamedzarin177/Fake-News-Detection-With-Machine-Learning/README.md

-# Fake News Detection using TF-IDF and RSS Feeds
+# Fake News Detection using Machine Learning

 ## 📌 Project Description
 This project is a news verification system developed using Natural Language Processing techniques.